James Earl Ray: Assassination of Martin Luther King Jr.

-On April 3, 1968, Ray rented a room for the night at the New Rebel Motel in Memphis.
-The following day he checked into a rooming house which was managed by Bessie Brewer across the street from the Lorraine Motel.
-He rented a room under the name John Willard and initially rented out room 8 but later changed to room 5B.
-Room 5B had a direct view of the Lorraine Motel.
-Also that day he bought a pair of binoculars.
+On April 3, 1968, Ray rented a room for the night at the New Rebel Motel in Memphis, Tennessee.
+The following day, he checked into a rooming house which was managed by Bessie Brewer across the street from the Lorraine Motel.

+He rented a room under the name John Willard, initially staying in room 8, but later changing to room 5B, which had a direct view of the Lorraine Motel.
+That same day, he bought a pair of binoculars.

-On April 4, 1968 he locked himself in the bathroom, stood in the bathtub, opened the window and fired a single shot at Martin Luther King Jr. from a Remington rifle while King was standing on the second-floor balcony of the Lorraine Motel in Memphis, Tennessee.
-Shortly after the shot was fired, Ray was seen fleeing from the rooming house.
-A package was abandoned close to the site that included a rifle and binoculars, both with Ray's fingerprints.
+Ray locked himself in the bathroom, stood in the bathtub, opened the window and, at 6:01 PM, he fired a single shot at Martin Luther King Jr. with a Remington rifle while King was standing on the second-floor balcony of the Lorraine Motel.
+Ray then fled the rooming house, dropping a package that included a rifle and binoculars with Ray's fingerprints.

 Apprehension and plea

-Ray fled to Atlanta in his white Ford Mustang, driving for eleven hours taking his belongings with him.
+Ray fled to Atlanta in his white Ford Mustang, taking his belongings with him and driving for eleven hours.
 The trip took longer than he thought because he avoided main roads to prevent getting caught and arrived in Atlanta during "the early morning hours of April 5" leaving his car in a housing project's parking lot in Atlanta upon arriving.
+His car was later discovered by the authorities on April 11 when someone called the police reporting the car.

-While he was in Atlanta he went to a rooming house to get his pistol and later cleaned it for prints.
+While he was in Atlanta, he went to a rooming house to get his pistol and later cleaned it for prints.
 He also went to a laundromat to pick up clothing he had dropped off a few days prior.
-Then he boarded a bus at 1:30 PM that day bound for Cincinnati.
-The bus arrived in Cincinnati on April 6 at 1:30 AM where he got onto another bus bound for Detroit.
-Once in Detroit Ray took a cab to nearby Windsor in Canada.
+Then he boarded a bus bound for Cincinnati at 1:30 PM that day.
+The bus arrived in Cincinnati on April 6 at 1:30 AM, where he got onto another bus bound for Detroit.
+Once in Detroit, Ray took a cab to nearby Windsor in Canada.

 Upon arriving in Canada he took a train from Windsor to Toronto and got to a rooming house in Toronto at 5 PM.
 Ray stole a Canadian's identity while there to acquire a passport by pretending to be a passport official and calling a man named Ramon Sneyd asking if he had a passport: when Sneyd said "no", Ray got a passport in his name.

-On May 2 he paid for a plane ticket to London with the plane leaving on May 6 and arriving the following morning.
+On May 2 he paid for a round-trip plane ticket to London with the plane leaving on May 6 and arriving the following morning.
+On the round-ticket he was scheduled to return to Canada on May 21, but instead Ray decided to replace the return part of his ticket with a ticket to Lisbon, Portugal on May 7 where he arrived at that same day.